Dark Swarm Young Adult Book (preview)

 Finally, Mel made for the house.
 “Now cut that power and get to bed or you’ll be zombified.”
 He paused, half way up the steps into the home.
 “You did it.
 I’m so proud.”

-Jack double-checked the lock, then, out of sheer paranoia, took a piece of tape and barely stuck it to the bottom of the door.
-If someone picked the lock and came in, the tape would fall.
-He felt ridiculous, but didn’t care.
+Jack double-checked the lock, then, out of sheer paranoia, took a piece of tape and barely stuck it to the bottom of the door and the concrete floor.
+He felt ridiculous but didn’t care.

 The day of the science fair arrived.
 Jack had not fallen sleep easily, but just before two in the morning, passed out, hard.
 He smacked the alarm off and jumped out of bed.